 Although I no longer drive all the way to Italy, I often hire a car once I’m there in order to explore further and venture off the beaten track.
 What’s great about having a car is you can stop off anywhere that takes your fancy for a wander, to explore or get a bite to eat.
 Even on the motorway I make a point of stopping at one of the service stations, not only to refuel, but for a snack break at the many popular autogrill and I am always amazed at the quality of food available.
 The Italian motorway panini are good enough to actually make a point of stopping for lunch!
 Some also have shops and resemble top-quality delis stocking cured meats, cheeses and other specialities of the area.
 On a visit to Italy in December, one such service station was full of Christmas goodies.
 Whenever I’m travelling from Naples to Cilento, where I have spent lovely family holidays, I stop to stock up on freshly made local bufala mozzarella.

-Hiring cars is so easy in Italy and even if you don’t get one at the airport, Citalia’s concierge service can arrange this for you so that you can enjoy the freedom of touring at your leisure even if only for a day.
+Hiring cars is so easy in Italy.
+You can enjoy the freedom of touring at your leisure, even if only for a day.
 At peak summer times, I advise you to book in advance.

 If you’re staying in one of the resorts on the Amalfi Coast or in nearby Sorrento, then a drive along the beautiful coastline is a must and with your own wheels you can also venture inland into the mountains.
 I like to go to Montepertuso and Nocella above Positano to enjoy the fresh air, tranquillity and lunch at the lovely Donna Rosa restaurant.